gardenshade/mam-plus/README.md

 ## Modification & Contribution

 In case you want to modify the script and/or contribute to it, follow the below instructions.
 These instructions are for Chrome using Violentmonkey, as it's the easiest way to test scripts.
+Additionally, there's some [documentation](https://github.com/gardenshade/mam-plus/wiki) in the Wiki to help you get started with adding new features, so be sure to check that out.

 ### Prerequisites